 Rapid publication, i.e. via pre-print repositories or before peer review is possible, along with other forms of knowledge sharing and exchange should be encouraged.
 Similarly, journals should undergo an expedited review process for pandemic related research.
 There remains of course the need to balance the rapid dissemination of findings with the dissemination of reliable findings.
-Full reports should be made openly available immediately upon communication of results, e.g. through a press release.
+Full reports should be made available immediately upon communication of results, e.g. through a press release.

-Research funders and policymakers should implement a "data/software first" publication policy by encouraging the publication of data and software articles in "open" peer-reviewed data journals, or mandating and supporting the deposit of data and associated software in a trustworthy data repository in tandem with the publication of articles.
-Curated datasets and software, peer-reviewed data and software articles should be treated as first-class research outputs equal in value to traditional peer-reviewed articles.
+Research funders and policy makers should implement a "data first" publication policy by encouraging the publication of data articles in "open" peer-reviewed data journals, or mandating and supporting the deposit of data and associated code in a trustworthy data repository in tandem with the publication of articles.
+Curated datasets and peer-reviewed data articles should be treated as first-class research outputs equal in value to traditional peer-reviewed articles.

 Funders need to make sure that calls for projects clearly state that for COVID-19 data "timely" publication means "as soon as possible after it has been collected" and not "as soon as the publication has been accepted by the journal".
-Publishers need to require publishing of the data, software and code underlying a study, in an even more timely manner than usual.
-Publishers should actively recommend publishing of data in trustworthy domain-specific repositories where findability is better than in generic or institutional repositories.
+Publishers need to require publishing of data underlying a study, in an even more timely manner than usual.
+Publishers need to make sure that the author recommendations prefer publishing of data in trustworthy domain-specific repositories where findability is better than in generic or institutional repositories.